-Approval of the Amended 2010 Plan requires the affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
+Approval of the 2010 Plan requires the affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.

-The Board recommends that stockholders vote FOR the amendment and restatement of the 2010 Incentive Award Plan to increase the number of shares of common stock reserved for the issuance pursuant to stock option awards under the 2010 Incentive Award Plan from 6,250,000 to 7,050,000 and to provide the other benefits set forth above.
+The Board recommends that stockholders vote FOR the amendment and restatement of the 2010 Incentive Award Plan to increase the number of shares of common stock under the 2010 Incentive Award Plan from 7,050,000 to 8,150,000 and to provide the other benefits set forth above.